-Updated October 12, 2018
+Updated November 30, 2018

-Menopause And Anxiety Facts
+Menopause and Anxiety Facts

 It is important to understand that during perimenopause, the period just before a woman gets her last menstrual period, the body goes through many changes.
 These physical changes in the body can lead to pre-menopause anxiety.
 Studies show that there is a high likelihood of a combination of pre-menopause and anxiety just before full-blown menopause.

-Ways Of Coping With Menopause And Anxiety
+Ways of Coping with Menopause and Anxiety

 Relaxation techniques play a vital role in helping women to cope with menopause and anxiety.
-One should make time for relaxation such as meditation, yoga, and acupuncture among others.
+One should make time for relaxation such as meditation, yoga, and acupuncture, for example.
 One should strive to keep stress levels in check to enhance moods and relieve other menopause symptoms.
 Breathing techniques such as inhaling slowly and exhaling at the same pace for a few, times can help in relaxing the body.
 The good thing about using the breathing technique is that one can do it anywhere, in the office, car, in a meeting among others.
 Getting a deep breath can be relaxing and calming at the same time.

 Yoga, meditation, and other relaxation techniques help in reducing stress and anxiety.
 Using meditation to focus on what is essential and to quiet the mind helps a lot in menopause and anxiety.
-Through meditation, one gets feelings of well being, and it helps in lowering the heart rate and blood pressure thus reducing anxiety.
+Through meditation, one gets feelings of wellbeing, and it helps in lowering the heart rate and blood pressure thus reducing anxiety.